tenbonks/scriptio-qoutes-app/README.md

 3. As a USER WHO FEELS DOWN, I want to FIND MINDFULL/MOTIVATIONAL QUOTES, to HELP WITH MY DAY.
 4. As a STUDENT WHOS STUDYING, I want to FIND MOTIVATIONAL QUOTES, to get me through MY STUDIES.
 5. As a LOVER OF QUOTES, I want to LEAVE QUOTES, for others TO ENJOY.
+,

-**Mockup can be found in the files of this repository, under the folder "Mockup".**
+**Mockup can be found under the folder "Mockup" in this repo, or [here](https://github.com/tenbonks/scriptio-qoutes-app/blob/master/mockup/Scriptio%20_%20Mockup.png).**

 I adapted my wireframe into the mockup, mainly being because I was happy with the wireframe, so I started to style it.